kuldeep23907/Top-Level/README.md

 # RSC-WCC Project Description
 This document is a work-in-progress draft.
 It describes the overall architecture of an open mutual crop risk-sharing project using blockchain, Earth Observation and Actuarial Risk Modelling.
-It is based on the same philosophy as IBISA (https://ibisa.network/), but here IBISA would be a simple external user.
+It is based on the same philosophy as IBISA (https://ibisa.network/), but here IBISA would be a simple external user of RSC-WCC data.
 The components are (see drawings below):

 1. RSC (Risk-Sharing Community): a blockchain-based risk-sharing community, storing information on farmers, geographical locations of  the plots of field, onboarding date, group membership  (to be confirmed);
 2. WCC (Watcher Collaborative Community): a blockchain-based vegetation loss assessment community, storing information on location of the centre of group, date of (monthly) assessment, watcher assessing, percentage of loss.